NicholasToon/osticket-prereqs/README.md

 <p>

  Once the server has been effectively restarted -> Sites -> Default Web Site -> osTicket (Double-Click) -> Browse *80

+If you did everything correctly, you should have landed on the osTicket webpage.
+If not, just double-check the steps or give the tutorial another go.